-Changes since 2016 Over the last ten years, the population of Davis County has grown by approximately 30%.
-The number of buildings in the area have grown as well.
-In 2010, the estimated total building value in Davis County was over \$14billion (HAZUS-MH).
-In recent years, the market value of buildings in the area have increased significantly.
-It is expected that any major earthquake event would affect most buildings in the area.
-X Catastrophic (>50%) Highly Likely Potential Magnitude Critical (25-50%) Probability X Likely Limited (10-25% Possible Negligible (<10%) Unlikely Location Eastern areas of Bountiful, Centerville, Farmington, Kaysville, Kaysville, and Layton along the western portion of the Intermountain Seismic Belt.
+Changes since 2016 In recent years, the market value of buildings in the area have increased significantly.
+It is expected that any major earthquake event would affect most X dings in the area.
+Catastrophic (>50%) Highly Likely Critical (25-50%) X Likely Potential Magnitude Limited (10-25% Probability Possible Negligible (<10%) Unlikely Location Eastern areas of Bountiful, Centerville, Farmington, Kaysville, Kaysville, and Layton along the western portion of the Intermountain Seismic Belt.
 Ground shaking will be felt throughout the entire County.
 Surface fault ruptures will be found along and near the current fault trace.
 Liquefaction can be expected in areas of deep sediment and shallow groundwater, from the foothills to the western portion of the county near the Great Salt Lake.
 Extent Ev Events are expected to be up to 7.0 (Richter).
 Prior Occurrences Re Refer to table 9.5 and 9.6.
 Seasonal Pattern There is no seasonal pattern for earthquakes, they can occur at any time of the year or day during any or all weather conditions.
 Conditions Liquefaction Potential is greatest near the Great Salt Lake along the low lying areas of the county, in soils that are composed of old lakebed sediments.
 Historic movement along faults: Intermountain Seismic Zone, and the Wasatch Fault Zone.
 Duration Actual ground shaking will be under one minute, aftershocks can occur for weeks or even months.
 Secondary Hazards Fire, landslide, rock falls, avalanche, flooding.
 Climate Change Climate change is not expected to impact earthquake risk directly, but it could exacerbate hazards Utah already experiences.
 Analysis Used Review of hazard analysis plans and other information provided by the University of Utah Seismograph Station, UGS, USGS, DEM, AGRC.